New Potatoes with Roasted Garlic Vinaigrette

 - 3 pounds small red potatoes quartered

 - 3 tablespoons minced chives plus a bit more for garnish

 - Preheat oven to 400° F.

-- Combine 1-1/2 tablespoons of the olive oil, 1/2 teaspoon salt, 1/4 teaspoon pepper, garlic cloves, and potatoes in a roasting pan or jelly-roll pan.
+- Combine 1-1/2 tablespoons of the olive oil, 1/2 teaspoon salt, 1/4 teaspoon pepper, garlic cloves, and potatoes on a large rimmed pan.
 (Cover pan with foil first, for easy clean-up!)
 Toss well to coat.
 Bake for 1 hour or until tender, stirring after 35 minutes.
-Cool 5 to 10 minutes.
+Keep an eye on the garlic – if it's soft before the potatoes are done, remove it to a plate and let the potatoes continue cooking.
+Once potatoes are completely tender, remove from oven and let cool for 5 to 10 minutes.